openmainframeproject/tac/proposed_projects/VMLINK.md

 Note that a 3390 CKD volume in "compatible layout" can have 1, 2, or 3 partitions.
-Other layouts can have 1 partition or 0 (meaning the entire disk from the starting block, offset zero)
+Other layouts can have 1 partition or 0 (meaning the entire disk from the starting block, offset zero).

+Note that a 9336 or 3370 FBA volume can have a PC-like partition table and can therefore have zero (full disk) up to (at least) 15 partitions.

 ## Additional Information
 See the `vmlink` command in the CMS Commands guide.